Matter232/TS_FFT_Audio_Visualizer/README.md

 npx vite
 ```

 Then open the application in your browser and select either microphone or system audio capture.
+For system audio capture, ensure to toggle enable audio when selecting the tab or window you would like to capture from.